ClaudiaBrauer/Preprocessing-KNMI-radar-data-for-hydrology/README.md

-# Preprocessing meteo data for hydrology
+# Preprocessing KNMI radar data for hydrology
-This repository contains scripts, files and info to download and preprocess meteo data from the Royal Netherlands Meteorological Institute (KNMI) for hydrological analyses.
+This repository contains scripts, files and info to download and preprocess radar data from the Royal Netherlands Meteorological Institute (KNMI) for use in (catchment) hydrological studies.

 The repository inlcudes:
-- A readme (pdf) with instructions on how to download several KNMI datasets, extract a certain area and preprocess them to time series which can be used for studies in (catchment) hydrology.
+- A readme (pdf) with instructions on how to download several KNMI datasets, extract a certain area and save them as time series.
 - An overview (xls) of the (radar) precipitation datasets available from the KNMI data portal.
-- A zip file with a collection of scripts,
+- A zip file with the scripts, coordinates and some examples.

-Specific examples below are made for the following commonly used products:
+Specific examples are made for the following commonly used products:
 -	IRC RTCOR: for real-time applications
 -	IRC RFCOR: for offline studies after 2018
 -	RAC: for offline studies (starting) before 2018